finom/rebloom/README.md

 </a>
 </p>

-> Tired of reduxes?
-Meet type-safe React state library for scalable apps with zero setup and zero additional knowledge required.
-No reducers, sagas or observers anymore, only TypeScript.
+> Type-safe React state library for scalable apps with zero setup and zero additional knowledge required.
+No reducers, sagas or observers anymore, only TypeScript!

 ## Quick start